apache/spark/docs/sql-ref-syntax-dml-insert-overwrite-directory-hive.md

 ### Description

-Insert the query results into a directory using Hive SerDe.
-If the specified path exists, it is replaced with the output of the query.
-This command is supported only when Hive support is enabled.
+`INSERT OVERWRITE DIRECTORY` inserts the query results into a directory using Hive `SerDe`.
+If the specified path already exists, its contents are overwritten with the query results.
+Hive support must be enabled to use this command.
 ### Syntax
 {% highlight sql %}
 INSERT OVERWRITE [LOCAL] DIRECTORY directory_path